 Turmeric is native to South East Asia and is usually recognizable as a bright yellow/orange and pungent spice associated with asian cooking - particularly Indian curries.
-It often referred to as a “super food”, having been identified as containing a very large number of substances that promote good health.
-It also has many therapeutic applications as well.
+It is often referred to as a “super food” that has many therapeutic applications.
+It also has been identified as containing a very large number of substances that promote good health - providing turmeric with health benefits not available in many other foods.

 Turmeric is very easy to grow in the right conditions and if you have the room in your garden, or even a spare pot either indoors or outside, you should consider adding it to your list of plants to grow.

 Common Names: Turmeric; Indian saffron